TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/3-Command-controllers.rst

     }

-This further information will be displayed like `typo3/cli_dispatch.phpsh extbase help simple:arguments`::
+The information will be displayed when calling `typo3/cli_dispatch.phpsh extbase help simple:arguments`::

     This is a short description.